ka2in/mydocusaurus/blog/2025-03-08-text-mode-fedora.md

 A runlevel is a number indicating what "mode" you want the system to boot into.
 For instance, runlevel 3 is text-only mode, while runlevel 5 refers to graphical mode.

 :::

+---

+## About Farowave

+At Farowave, we work with both Sphinx and Docusaurus across our documentation engagements — from enterprise API reference builds and docs-as-code retainers to localization governance and TMS workflow design.
+If you're evaluating documentation tooling for your organization, or need help structuring a documentation system that scales, [get in touch](https://farowave.com).